hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

   to the SSH port on the guest machine.
 Because Packer often runs in parallel, Packer will choose a randomly available port in this range to use as the host port.

-* `ssh_key_path` (string) - Path to a private key to use for authenticating with SSH.
-By default this is not set (key-based auth won't be used).
-  The associated public key is expected to already be configured on the VM being prepared by some other process (kickstart, etc.).

-* `ssh_password` (string) - The password for `ssh_username` to use to
-  authenticate with SSH.
-By default this is the empty string.

-* `ssh_port` (integer) - The port that SSH will be listening on in the guest virtual machine.
-By default this is 22.

-* `ssh_wait_timeout` (string) - The duration to wait for SSH to become available.
-By default this is "20m", or 20 minutes.
-Note that this should be quite long since the timer begins as soon as the virtual machine is booted.

 * `ssh_skip_nat_mapping` (bool) - Defaults to false.
 When enabled, Packer does not setup forwarded port mapping for SSH requests and uses `ssh_port` on the